Vismajor/cisco_python_taster/README.md

 ```

 But this still does not work!
 Correct.
 Notice that things in brackets are in English (not Python) so do not get intepreted.
 We need to tell Python that when we say person1 we actually mean the VALUE stored in the variable person1 (which is Rebecca).
 We do this with 'comicbook swearing' syntax, aka. string interpolation.
-To make it happen, highlight a word in side of a string and press Shift+3

 ```python
 person1 = "Rebecca"